Packing List – Tent Trip

 - Toiletries: towel, facecloth, biodegradable shampoo, toothbrush, toothpaste, disposable razors, etc. Please note that we do not have any electricity at the camps.
 WE SUPPLY TOILET PAPER AND HAND SOAP AT ALL CAMPS.

 - Hat: A cowboy hat offers the most protection from the elements.
 Baseball caps or canvas-type hats are also fine.
 Please ensure that your hat fits snug or ties on and will not blow off in the wind.
 Chin straps are recommended.
-If you prefer to wear a riding helmet, we have them available upon check in on a first come first served basis.
+If you prefer to wear a riding helmet, we have them available upon check in.
+Please note that riders that are 17 years and under are required to wear a helmet while on horseback on the backcountry trips.

-- Gloves: Lined leather or suede gloves provide protection from the elements and a sure grip on the reins (bring two pair just in case one gets wet).
+- Gloves: Lined leather or suede gloves provide protection from the elements and a sure grip on the reins (bring two pairs just in case one gets wet).

 - Scarf: A silk or cotton scarf is recommended for extra warmth.